 No National Environmental Policy Act (NEPA) pathway was selected for the current study for two reasons.
 First, guidance regarding NEPA for emerging and existing National Heritage Areas is currently under revision, and there is no uniform direction for application of NEPA to National Heritage Area feasibility studies at this time.
-Second, based on precedent, the current study aligns with one of the categories that could qualify as a Categorical Exclusion under NPS Director's Order 12-"Legislative proposal of an administrative or technical nature, for example...proposals that would have primarily economic, social, individual or institutional effects."
-(DO-12 Handbook, NPS 2005).
-If and when a NEPA pathway becomes necessary for this planning phase, a Categorical Exclusion would be sought.
+Second, since this study was not conducted under Congressional direction, it falls under the National Park Service NEPA Handbook (DO-12 Handbook, NPS 2015)'s Categorical Exclusion (#3.2.R) of "Adoption or approval of surveys, studies, reports, plans, and similar documents which will result in recommendations or proposed actions which would cause no or only minimal environmental impact."